danedwardsdeveloper/React-Redux-Markdown-Blog/src/app/articles/react-root.md

 keywords: complex react root, react setup, multiple providers, react dependencies, react order, redux, apollo provider, intlprovider, themeprovider, react-helmet, react-router, persistgate, react front-end, javascript, web development
 ---

-# Creating a Complex React Root: Order and Dependencies

 When creating a complex React root, it's crucial to understand the dependencies and order of the various providers and libraries being used.
 This article will walk you through setting up a comprehensive React application using multiple providers, ensuring that your application is both robust and maintainable.

 ## Code Overview